epi2me-labs/wf-human-variation/README.md

 + Annotations for `--snp` and `--sv` are generated using [SnpEff](https://pcingola.github.io/SnpEff/).
 For `--snp`, additional [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) annotations are displayed in the report where available (please note, the report will not display any variants classified as 'Benign' or 'Likely benign', however these variants will be present in the output VCF).
-+ Specifying a suitable [tandem repeat BED for your reference](https://raw.githubusercontent.com/fritzsedlazeck/Sniffles/master/annotations/) with `--tr_bed` can improve the accuracy of SV calling.
 + Aggregation of modified calls with `--mod` requires data to be basecalled with a model that includes base modifications, providing the `MM` and `ML` BAM tags
 + CRAM files generated within the workflow cannot be read without the corresponding reference
 + The STR workflow performs genotyping of specific repeats, which can be found [here](https://github.com/epi2me-labs/wf-human-variation/blob/master/data/wf_str_repeats.bed).